 Reflection

-What great blessings in your life did the Lord initiate with small beginnings?
-What “small things” might He be working on around you now?
+What great blessings in your life began with small beginnings?
+What “small” things might God be working on around you now?

-Many of us who came to faith in Christ did so in small increments, while others did so with a sudden revelation.
-As infinite as God is, there are an unlimited number of ways for people to be drawn to Him by His love and grace.
+Many of us who come to faith in Christ did so in small steps or increments, while others did so with a sudden revelation.
+As God is infinite, there are an unlimited number of ways for us to be drawn to Him by His grace and love.
 May He continue to do so in our lives and in the lives of those we love, live near, or work with.

-Precious Lord, thank You for being constantly at work in our lives.
-Continue to bless us, protect us, and use us to advance Your kingdom.
-May we reflect Your Light to others as anointed vessels, purified by the sacrifice of Jesus Christ and continuously filled with the “oil” of Your Holy Spirit.
+Precious Lord, thank You for constantly being at work in our lives.
+Continue to bless, protect, anoint, and use us to advance and expand Your kingdom.
+May we reflect Your pure Light to others as holy vessels, cleansed by the sacrifice of Jesus Christ, and continuously filled with the “oil” of Your Holy Spirit.
 We ask this in Jesus’ name, Amen.